 Discover more regarding The Importance of the Holy Month of Muharram here.

-In essence, the word “Ashura” means tenth which is fitting as the day of Ashura falls on the 10th of Muharram.
+Ashura 2023 will most likely fall on the 28th of July 2023, depending on the moon sighting of the month of Muharram.
+It is important to note that the Islamic calendar follows the lunar cycle, which means that the exact date may vary depending on the sighting of the moon.
+In essence, the word “Ashura” means tenth, which fits as the Day of Ashura falls on the 10th of Muharram.
 It marks the day that Prophet Musa (AS) crossed the Red Sea with his people under Allah (SWT)’s protection, saving them from the Pharoah.
-Ashura is set to fall on the evening of Sunday, 7 August 2022.

 “The fast of Ashura wipes out the sins of the previous year.”